arobey63/autocorrelation/README.md

 ## References

 Robey, A.J. and Vasseur, D.A.
 (2024).
 [Order matters: Autocorrelation of temperatures dictates extinction risk in populations with nonlinear thermal performance](https://doi.org/10.1101/2024.12.19.629491).
-In review.